 - I’d recommend putting your RPT-exercises first in your trainings.
 Example; start with deadlift RPT, then weighted chin RPT, then do some seated cable rows, additional lat pulldowns and/or weighted hyperextensions and/or bicep isolation work using different methods (like 5×5, 3×5, pyramid 15-12-10 or 12-10-8, etc.)

 - Seriously; make sure to get plenty of rest between your set, and especially before the topset.
 It’s important!

 - For weighted chin-ups and dips; do not forget to add your bodyweight to the total load!
 Use the complete numbers.
 So if you have 30 kg hanging from your belt and you weight 75 kg, that’s a total load of 105 kg.
 If you decrease the weight by 10%, you substract it from the 105 kg, and not just the 30 kg hanging from your belt!

 My Experience with RPT / Conclusion

-I love the RPT method because of it’s simple but logical progression model.
+I like using the RPT method in my programming because of it’s simple but logical progression model.
 In my opinion it’s great for strength maintenance/gains especially during a fatloss phase.
 RPT simply doesn’t pre-fatigue you as much, so you’re able to lift fresh and heavy on that first set.
-My progress has been awesome using it, so I recommend you try to implement RPT in your training routine as well!
+My progress has been quite good using it, so I recommend you try to implement RPT in your training routine as well!

 - Tats, July 2012